 Natuzzi & Palliser combine high-quality leather with poor quality frames, foundations, & cushions.

-The excellent leather allows both brands to offer seating that looks and feels great when brand new.
+Both brands offer seating that looks and feels great when brand new.

 The cushions and foundation may wear out within 5 years or less.